Code-Institute-Submissions/StephenPhilipOFlynn-project11/README.md

 ![Project1 EmbeddedVidShowingCoffeeHouseChess](https://github.com/StephenPhilipOFlynn/project1/assets/124165807/0bba6a0b-58ec-446c-9e58-590fdfbb5580)

 Deployment
-A version of this page was first deployed on Github pages on the 11 April.
-After requested amendments to the website this page was redeployed via github pages on the 28 June 2023.
+A version of this page was first deployed on Github pages on the 11 April 2023.
+After requested amendments to the website from Code Institue this repository was forked to make further amendments.
+Following these changes, the website was redeployed via github pages on the 27 June 2023.

 Credits